-Ben Cropp book reveals his real life story.
+Ben Cropp (AM) book reveals his life story.

 Saturday night at Balmain

-Rick Swansborough in the background.
-Rick took many of the first professional pictures of Kathy pre her time with Skippy and commercial modeling.
+Rick Swansborough in the background who took many of the first professional pictures of Kathy pre her time with Skippy and commercial modeling.
 Party was at Jane Street, Balmain – in that era the large house was a regular venue.
 Three 18 gallon kegs of beer per party, girls admitted free – guys paid for the beer.

 Late at night, various celebrity musicians and dancers would arrive after work and jam until dawn.

 Note: We have added “WordPress” to the blog address: http://kathytroutt.wordpress.com